asai2019/glioma-differentiation-sde/README.md

 --------- | -----------
-0 |  Simulate GFAP levels for 500 simulated cells corresponding to 16 distinct signals, for AN, CLE, and CLE- models 1 |  Compare differentiation potential vs entropy for different noise intensities of AN model 2 |  Compute heatmaps for summary descriptors (AUC, max response, max fold change) for combinations of CT dose and noise 3 |  Compute heatmaps for summary descriptors for CLE- model 4 |  Compute channel (or information transmission) capacity for summary descriptors for AN, CLE, CLE- models 5 |  Compute channel capacity for AN, CLE, CLE- model for raw and fold-transformed datasets
+0 |  Simulate GFAP levels for 500 simulated cells corresponding to 16 distinct signals, for AN, CLE, and CLE- models 1 |  Compare differentiation potential vs entropy for different noise intensities of AN model 2 |  Compute heatmaps for summary descriptors (AUC, max response, max fold change) for combinations of CT dose and noise for AN and CLE models
+3 |  Compute heatmaps for summary descriptors for CLE- model 4 |  Compute channel (or information transmission) capacity for summary descriptors for AN, CLE, CLE- models 5 |  Compute channel capacity for AN, CLE, CLE- model for raw and fold-transformed datasets